MICA-MNI/BrainSpace/docs/pages/getting_started.rst

 Getting Started
 ==============================

-BrainSpace a wide variety of approaches to build gradients.
-Here we are going to its main features and teh basics to start using BrainSpace.
+BrainSpace offers a wide variety of approaches to build gradients.
+Here we are going to through its main features and the basics to start using BrainSpace.

 Let's start by loading the data: